 I can’t explain it and neither can anyone else.
 There’s always a resounding “but why?!” when I let slip that he and his music drive me absolutely up the wall.
 My only answer is a pathetic yet indignant “I just don’t know.”

 In theory, I should be totally on board with Jimmy.
-He and I seem to value and appreciate a lot of the same things: relaxing on beaches, drinking margaritas and beer, a carefree attitude, nature conservation.… Read the rest
+He and I seem to value and appreciate a lot of the same things: relaxing on beaches, drinking margaritas and beer, a carefree attitude, nature conservation.
+The man has a song about cheeseburgers, for heaven’s sake.
+We should… Read the rest

 What could be a better way to beat the Sunday blues than heading over to Polish Hill for its annual arts festival?
 Started in 2008, the festival features crafters, food trucks, and live music.